 La Gomera is the perfect island if you want some calmness.
 The second smallest Canary Island, La Gomera features 369 kilometers of mountainous terrain, which creates the most amazing conditions for those who love hiking in the mountains.
 In fact, La Gomera is a good destination in the Canary Islands for travelers who also love outdoor activities, especially the ones that involve walking.

-One of the best things to do on La Gamora island is going to the Garajonay National Park, which is a World Heritage Site by UNESCO. if your level of enthusiasm for trekking is very high, wait to read about La Palma.
+One of the best things to do on La Gamora island is to visit the Garajonay National Park, which is a World Heritage Site by UNESCO.
+If your level of enthusiasm for trekking is very high, wait to read about La Palma.

 You can tour the La Gomera island in a couple of days, and if for some reason you end up a bit bored, can also take the ferry to Tenerife, as they are both neighboring islands.